softwaresaved/byte-sized-rse/episodes/63-defining-a-workflow.md

 ## How to Describe a Workflow?

-Now before we move on to defining our workflow in GitHub Actions, we’ll take a very brief look at a language used to describe its workflows, called YAML.
+Now before we move on to defining our workflow in GitHub Actions, we'll take a very brief look at a language used to describe its workflows, called YAML.

-Originally, the acronym stood for *Yet Another Markup Language*, but since it’s not actually used for document markup, it’s acronym meaning was changed to *YAML Aint Markup Language*.
+Originally, the acronym stood for *Yet Another Markup Language*, but since it's not actually used for document markup, it's acronym meaning was changed to *YAML Aint Markup Language*.

 Essentially, YAML is based around key value pairs, for example: